 Whether the tokenization of assets is a traditional one, like equity or real estate, or a crypto native asset, like a stablecoin, it’s a major improvement on the incumbents.
 The ability to have fully compliant and automated assets creates a new paradigm for the future of finance.
 Ultimately, these instruments provide the foundation for DeFi to continue to disrupt the traditional financial system and provide enormous value to investors.

-With regulators beginning to approve Reg A offerings on crypto assets, such as BlockStack and INX, we can only assume that the next few years will be full of growth as the assets sector continues to mature.
+With regulators beginning to approve Reg A offerings on crypto assets we can only assume that the next few years will be full of growth as the assets sector continues to mature.